TickTeam/guide-tt/_book/android_app/how_to_rate_ticktick.md

 2.Click the gear-shaped icon on the top right corner.

-3.Next, click “Recommend TickTick”.
+3.Next, click "Recommend TickTick".
 You can recommend TickTick via different social platforms, for example in Facebook, Twitter, Google+, etc.

 Your support and positive remarks can always encourage us to make TickTick better:)